GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/index.md

 GDevelop is built in a flexible way.
 In addition to [core features](/gdevelop5/all-features), new capabilities are provided by extensions.
 Extensions can contain objects, behaviors, actions, conditions, expressions or events.

-[Directly from GDevelop](/gdevelop5/extensions/search), you have access to a collection of community created extensions, [listed below](#extensions-list).
+[Directly from GDevelop](/gdevelop5/extensions/search), you have access to a collection of community created extensions, [listed here](/gdevelop5/extensions/extensions-list).
 You can also [create](/gdevelop5/extensions/create) directly in your project new behaviors, actions, conditions or expressions for your game.

 Read more about this: